visualbis/VV-Docs/docs/admin-guide/admin-utilities/admin-utilities.md

 ## Synchronization Information in BI Hub

-A summary of synchronizations initiated by both the BI Hub admin and Server admin are displayed in the **Home > Synchronization Information** section page.
+A summary of synchronizations initiated by both the BI Hub admin and Server admin is displayed in the **Home > Synchronization Information** section page.

   <div class="center">
     <Zoom>